toraritte/purescript-book/text/chapter3.md

 > import Data.AddressBook
 ```

+> **NOTE 2018-12-15_2048**
+>
+> `pulp repl` will build the project by default, therefore `pulp build` is redundant, and the packages of the imported modules/functions still have to be installed with `psc-package`.
+>
+> **QUESTION**:
+> What is the best practice to not have to install each package manually?

+We can create an entry by using a record literal, which looks just like an anonymous object in JavaScript.
+Bind it to a name with a `let` expression:

 We can create an entry by using a record literal, which looks just like an anonymous object in JavaScript.